Regulatory Applications

 Medical Devices and the IDE Regulations

-Medical device studies may fall into different categories describe below:
+Medical device studies may fall into several different categories:

 If it has been determined that your clinical trial requires an IND or IDE application, please complete the Sponsor Registration Survey, as indicated in PSOM SOP006.